achudars/AngularJS-MVC-Web-App-Template/README.md

-AngularJS-MVC-Web-App-Template
+AngularJS MVC Web App Template
 ==============================

 A starter template for an AngularJS Web Application with a MVC folder structure.
-Uses AngularJS 1.1.5, jQuery 2.0.3, Twitter Bootstrap 2.3.2, Flat UI &amp; HTML5
+Uses AngularJS 1.1.5, jQuery 2.0.3, Twitter Bootstrap 2.3.2, Flat UI as CDNs &amp; HTML5

 This is a work in progress!